-For Nights You Wanna Cook But Don't Really Feel Like It
+For Nights You Want To Cook But Don't Feel Like It

-There are nights I just don't feel like working too hard to put together a dinner for the family.
-I'm sure every home cook responsible for preparing meals every day feels this way once in a while.
+There are nights I don't feel like working too hard to assemble a dinner for the family.
+I'm sure every home cook responsible for preparing meals daily feels this way occasionally.
+That's where shortcut meals come in.

-These are dinners you put together where one or more of the ingredients is already prepared and you build the meal around it.
-For example, one night this week I served Ravioli with a Carrot Fennel sauce, fresh mozzarella & tomato basil salad and baby peas for the kids.
-Sounds pretty good, yes?
+These are dinners you put together where one or more ingredients are already prepared, and you build the meal around it.
+For example, one night this week, I served Ravioli with Carrot Fennel sauce, fresh mozzarella & tomato basil salad, and baby peas for the kids.

 The kids wanted their ravioli without sauce, just a little butter.
-My wife took some of the peas and added them to the ravioli and carrot fennel sauce making it a better dish.
-Kind of creating a meal on the fly.
+My wife added some of the peas to the ravioli and carrot fennel sauce, making it a better dish—creating a meal on the fly.

-The fresh mozzarella, tomato, basil salad was quick and easy and the peas were frozen and just needed to be heated up.
-The whole meal took less than ½ hour and all parties enjoyed what they were served.
-A success in my book.
+The fresh mozzarella, tomato, and basil salad were quick and easy, and the peas were frozen and needed to be heated up.
+The whole meal took less than ½ hour and the family enjoyed what they were served—a success in my book.

-If you have a favorite shortcut meals or products you love, please post it in the comments section.
+If you have favorite shortcut meals or products you love, please post them in the comments section.
 I'm always looking for more ideas.